The autopilot assigns by what work actually costs

 Available on the Operations plan and up

-How is cost-per-feature actually computed?
+How is the cost of a task actually computed?

 What if my team doesn't currently track time?

-What's the budget-gate behaviour exactly?
+What's the over-budget behaviour exactly?

 Does this work without an AI / LLM key?